socialspacedev/minicannon/src/blog/reacher-round.md

 Before January 2022 I had never read a [Jack Reacher]() novel.
 I had seen the films featuring Tom Cruise as the titular character and series 1 of the much better [TV show]().
 On the back of reading just one book, I set myself the arbitrary goal of reading the remaining books back to back.

-At that point there were 26 in the series with the <a href="https://www.penguin.co.nz/books/the-secret-9780552177566" title="The Secret by Lee and Andrew Child" target="_blank" rel="noopener">28th</a> published a few months ago.
-Since I'm a slow reader it took two years.
-The book that launched this whole thing was *Make Me* (care of a Hospice book shop) and the last was *Tripwire*.
+At that point there were 26 in the series with the <a href="https://www.penguin.co.nz/books/the-secret-9780552177566" title="The Secret by Lee and Andrew Child" target="_blank" rel="noopener">28th</a> published a few months ago. *Make Me* (care of a Hospice book shop) kicked things off with*Tripwire* finishing the journey.
+Turns out I'm a slow reader so it ended up taking two years.

-I read them out of order based on availability – second hand shops or failing that, bought new.
-I read a couple on Kindle concurrently and eventually nabbed the paperbacks when I stumbled across them to complete the set (see photo).
+I read them out of order determined by availability at second hand shops or failing that, bought new.
+I read a couple on Kindle concurrently and eventually nabbed the paperbacks to complete the set (see my bookshelf photo above).

-Interestingly I read the first three books right at the end which provided missing context for later books.
-The rules and the man weren't quite as defined but the history was pretty well laid out from the start.

-The series is consistently solid despite the pace they were released and the formula driving them.
-The worst by far was *Echo Burning* and for the top 5 – in no particular order – we have:
+The series was a consistently solid read despite the annual release schedule and the well established formula.
+The worst book by far was *Echo Burning* and for the top 5 we have (in no particular order):

-* Tripwire
+* *Tripwire*

-* Personal
+* *Personal*

-* Night School
+* *Night School*

-* Make me
+* *Make me*

-* Bad Luck and Trouble
+* *Bad Luck and Trouble*